ShasankThapa/AI-Text-Detection-Transformer-Pipeline-/README.md

 - scikit-learn (classical models, TF-IDF)
 - Hugging Face Transformers & Datasets
 - pandas, numpy
 ## Datasets

 This project uses two data sources.
 Neither is redistributed in this repository per their respective licensing terms — see below for access, terms, and citation.

 ### 1. M-DAIGT Shared Task Dataset
 Used for `task1-train.csv` (News Article Detection) and `task2-train.csv` (Academic Writing Detection).

 - Source: M-DAIGT (Multi-Domain Detection of AI-Generated Text) shared task
 - Paper: https://arxiv.org/abs/2511.11340v1
+- Citation: Lamsiyah, S. et al. (2025) 'M-DAIGT: A shared task on multi-domain detection of AI-generated text', arXiv:2511.11340.
 - Copyright: M-DAIGT Organizers
 - Access: Available at the organizers' request/download link (see paper).
   Usage is restricted to academic research purposes; data may not be redistributed or re-published without organizer consent.
 This repository contains only code, not the dataset itself, in compliance with these terms.

 ### 2. Human vs AI-Generated Text Dataset